openstack/swift/doc/source/overview_auth.rst

 :mod:`swift.common.middleware.keystoneauth` middleware.

-In order to use the ``keystoneauth`` middleware the ``authtoken`` middleware from python-keystoneclient will need to be configured.
+In order to use the ``keystoneauth`` middleware the ``authtoken`` middleware from keystonemiddleware will need to be configured.

 The ``authtoken`` middleware performs the authentication token validation and retrieves actual user authentication information.
-It can be found in the python-keystoneclient distribution.
+It can be found in the keystonemiddleware distribution.

 The ``keystoneauth`` middleware performs authorization and mapping the ``keystone`` roles to Swift's ACLs.